 As Eduardo's and María's gospel knowledge grew, so did their testimonies.
-When their son Osvaldo died following a traffic accident in 2001, their testimonies coupled with powerful spiritual experiences during prayer and in the Buenos Aires Argentina Temple, where they and Osvaldo had been sealed-helped them deal with their loss.
+When their son Osvaldo died following a traffic accident in 2001, their testimonies-coupled with powerful spiritual experiences during prayer and in the Buenos Aires Argentina Temple, where they and Osvaldo had been sealed-helped them deal with their loss.

-"Perhaps some parents would have gone crazy," Eduardo says, "but we felt a calmness that said, 'Your son
+"Perhaps some parents would have gone crazy," Eduardo says, "but we felt a calmness that said, 'Your son "What does the Book of Mormon mean to you?

-A SOURCE OF INSPIRATION AND POWER

-"What does the Book of Mormon mean to you?
 Has it been a source of inspiration and power in your life?
 Will it continue to be?
+"If you have not yet drunk deeply from is well.'
+Of course we wept.
+He was a good son, and we miss him.
+But we have been sealed in the temple, and we know where he is."

 "If you have not yet drunk deeply from this fountain of pure truth, with all of my soul I encourage you to do so now.
-Don't let the consistent study of the Book of Mormon be one of the things that you intend to do but never guite accomplish.
+Don't let the consistent study of the Book of Mormon be one of the things that you intend to do but never quite accomplish.
 Begin today."